colinl/node-red-contrib-pid/README.md

 node-red-contrib-pid
 =====================

-A [Node-RED] node which operates as a PID loop controller node intended for the control of real world processes..
+A [Node-RED] node which operates as a PID loop controller node intended for the control of real world processes.

 Install